kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/DateTimes.md

 - Generated values are snapped to whole seconds.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = new DateTime(1970, 1, 1), max = new DateTime(2020, 12, 31)) inclusive, snapped to whole seconds.
-- Can be made to return `DateTime?` using the `.Nullable()` combinator.
-- `DateTime` is automatically detected and generated for object properties.
-- `DateTime?` is automatically detected and generated for object properties.